bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 extended with the information about the position of the slice within the originating array and the ability derive slices upon the same underlying array that are moved or changed in length.

+		Char[:2] ld = he shift-to-end

+For example `he` could be moved to the end of the underlying array resulting in the slice `ld` referring to the sequence `"ld"`.

 ### Enumerations
 Both simple and composite value types can be initialised with a list or set of